25 Things to Know Before Moving to Vermont

 Since 1794, Rutland has continuously published the state's oldest newspaper, the Rutland Daily Herald.
 The city's postcard-perfect historic downtown hosts year-round community events, art, and music.
 Locals and visitors stop by the Vermont Farmers Market in Depot Park, Paramount Theater dating back to 1912, and the Friday Night Live concert series.
 You're also not far from lakes, skiing, hiking, biking, and forested parks.

 Rutland is also among the cheapest places to live in Vermont.
-The average one-bedroom costs an average of $750 a month.
+Apartments start at $950 a month.

 Essex Junction